Zantac Lawyers Previously Reviewed Cases Nationwide

 • Failed to promptly issue Zantac recalls or safety warnings for users and the medical community;

-No Fees or Expenses Unless You Receive a Zantac Settlement
+No Fees or Expenses Unless a Zantac Settlement Was Recovered

-Saiontz & Kirk, P.A. is a nationally known injury law firm that is focused exclusively on representing individuals, we do not represent corporations or insurance companies.
+Saiontz & Kirk, P.A. is a nationally recognized injury law firm dedicated solely to representing individuals—not corporations or insurance companies.

-All Zantac injury cases are being handled on a contingency fee basis, which means that there are never any out-of-pocket costs to hire our lawyers and we receive no fees or expenses unless a recovery is obtained.
+Zantac injury cases were handled on a contingency fee basis, with no out-of-pocket costs to hire our lawyers.
+Fees and expenses were only collected if a recovery was obtained.

 50 YEARS